School ProgramsPalaeo Arts Contest

 Palaeontologists use fossils to understand ancient animals and environments.
 Palaeoartists then help scientists to bring their research to life.
 Here’s your chance to be a palaeoartist!

 Our annual Palaeo Arts Contest is open to all grade levels, has prizes for every winner, and offers the chance to have your winning artwork displayed at the Museum.
-This year, our scientists selected a Stygimoloch (STIDGE-ee-moll-uck) skull to discover and interpret through art!
+This year, our scientists have selected a Lambeosaurus skull to discover and interpret through art!

 Congratulations to the winners of the 2013 Palaeo Arts Contest!
 Check out the winning entries at the Royal Tyrrell Museum or view them below.

 Palaeontologists think that the head crests of hadrosaurs (duck-billed dinosaurs) got bigger and developed as the dinosaurs grew up.
 What do you think?
 Did baby hadrosaurs have crests?
 Were the crest of males and females different?
 Draw a Lambeosaurus family showing what features made them the same, and what made them different.

 By looking at their fossil leg bones and footprint tracks, palaeontologists believe that hadrosaurs could walk on four legs (quadrupedal), or sometimes run on two legs (bipedal).
 What do you think?
 Show how Lambeosaurus got around.